 Our surgeons perform rhinoplasty in order to reshape the nose.
 Appearance can be improved for those people who are dissatisfied with the shape and size of their nose.
 Nasal reconstruction was one of the first cosmetic procedures ever developed and is among those most frequently performed today.
 Rhinoplasty is a surgical procedure in which deformities of the nose are corrected by removing, rearranging or reshaping bone or cartilage.

 A medical history along with a careful examination is conducted in order to evaluate your general health.
 We will discuss with you the way your nose can look in relation to your other facial features.
-Digital photographs and computer imaging allow Dr. Wang and Dr. Amini to evaluate the appropriate procedure to achieve the desired results.
+Digital photographs and computer imaging allow Dr. Wang, Dr. Amini and Dr. Gaal to evaluate the appropriate procedure to achieve the desired results.
 Pre-operative instructions include eliminating certain drugs that contain aspirin to minimize the possibility of excess bleeding.
 Patients must also discontinue smoking two weeks before and two weeks after surgery as smoking adversely affects the healing process.
 Antibiotics may be prescribed before surgery to prevent infection.

 Method of Surgery